DevXT-LLC/ezlocalai/README.md

 the HTML dashboard displays 50, with UTC dates and offline labels.
 This archive survives pruning, deregistration and router restarts; it cannot recover errors already discarded by an older router.
 Protect the data volume as error messages may include upstream diagnostics.
+If a crashed process registers with a new worker ID, recent failures are restored by its stable label and URL so it cannot bypass the circuit-breaker cooldown.
 A transfer interruption is not proof of an OOM or native crash: correlate its timestamp with the affected worker's container exit status and logs.
 Tunnel interruptions now preserve the underlying error;
 LLM failover retries only before assistant output starts, otherwise it emits an